omwabale-03/omwabale-03/README.md

 ## Research

-**"Cloud-Based DDoS Detection and Mitigation System Using Machine Learning"** — Published 2026
-ML framework for DDoS detection using Random Forest; feature engineering on real-time traffic, 92% classification accuracy, deployed on AWS EC2.
+**"Cloud-Based DDoS Detection and Mitigation System Using Machine Learning"** ML framework for DDoS detection using Random Forest; feature engineering on real-time traffic, 92% classification accuracy, deployed on AWS EC2.

 ---